DAOmasons/docs/docs/Rules/projects.md

 sidebar_label: "Projects"
 ---

-# Projects

-## Project Overview
+# Project Overview

-Projects are the primary unit of work within DAO Masons.
+* Projects are the **primary unit of work** within DAO Masons.
 All compensated work occurs within the context of a Project.

-Projects begin with a Project Proposal.
+* Projects begin with a [Project Proposal](../Templates/project-proposal).

-Any member can create a Project Proposal using the process defined below.
+* Any member can create a Project Proposal using the process defined below.

-Projects must include 1 or more Project Outcomes that specify the end results of the project.
+* Projects must include 1 or more Project Outcomes that specify the end results of the project.

-Every project has its own DAO to track contributions and compensation.
+* Every project has its own DAO to track contributions and compensation.

-## Types of Projects: Internal and External
+### Types of Projects: Internal and External

 **Internal projects** are designed to improve some aspect of DAO Masons itself.
 Examples: Set up a CRM, Generate & Publish internal Rulebook.